 Have you ever read the Holy Bible cover to cover?
 If you didn’t finish, how far did you get?
 Were you trying to do this alone or with a group?
-Would you like to enter a challenge with your brothers and sisters of Trinity to read the bible in a year’s time?
+Would you like to enter a personal challenge to read the bible in a year’s time?

 We know that the Holy Bible is the central, written basis and resource for understanding our faith and for living our lives as Christians.
 We know the importance of the gospel stories in Matthew, Mark, Luke and John.
 We hear the scripture readings on Sundays and some attend bible studies during the week.
 Yet many of us have little knowledge of all the other books included in the scriptures between Genesis and Revelation.
 There is so much we are missing that could enrich our faith as individuals and as a congregation when we don’t know the wealth of the scriptures throughout the Holy Bible.
 Martin Luther said, “The Bible is the cradle wherein Christ is laid.”

-Here’s how you can get involved in the adventure:
+Here’s how you can get involved in this adventure:

-2. Choose a version of the Bible that is comfortable for you to read.
+1. Choose a version of the Bible that is comfortable for you to read.
 You may use your own bible or an online version of the Bible.
 Four popular translations are: New Revised Standard Version (used in our worship services), New International Version, Today’s English Version (Good News Bible)and New American Standard Version.
 Need help making your choice?
-Call, text, or email me.
+Call, text, or email Pastor JMe.

 3. Choose a reading plan.
-You may download or pick up a print version of the Thematic-Bible_reading_Plan-365_days I’m using.
-I’ve chosen a plan for youth and adults to use that is thematic or connective in nature.
+You may download the plan used in the original Bible Challenge.
+This is a plan for youth and adults to use that is thematic or connective in nature.
 The goal is to make as many associations as possible between the different parts of Scripture while still reading individual books of the Bible from start to finish.
-You are welcome to choose another plan if you desire.
+Thematic-Bible_reading_Plan-365_days Or, you are welcome to choose another plan if you desire.
 There is, also, a BibleReadingPlan-Families, bible-in-a-year reading plan that parents may use with their younger ones.

-4. Choose the date to begin reading: August 1 or September 1 (or a day in between), depending on what works best for your schedule.
+4. Choose the date to begin reading:, depending on what works best for your schedule.
 The idea is for you to complete the entire bible exactly one year from when you start.
-The goal is for all of us to complete the challenge by September 1, 2022.

 5. Choose a particular time of day to do your reading: You may choose morning before daily activities begin or evening before going to bed.
 For families you can choose a mealtime or another time when you are together.
 It’s best to schedule your reading time on your personal calendar so it will become a daily event or habit to remember.

-7. Connect with and support others: Check in regularly on the “TLC Bible in a Year Challenge Group” on Facebook or join the monthly Zoom chat.
-Regular check-ins are opportunities to support one another in your aim to complete the challenge.
-Check-ins also provide opportunities to share your reading progress, what you are learning or re-learning about the story of our faith, questions you may have, and how this experience is enhancing your life, spirit and relationship with the Lord.
+7. Let family and friends know you are doing the DYI Bible Challenge and invite them to join you.
+This will provide opportunities to share your reading progress, what you are learning or re-learning about the story of our faith, questions you may have, and how this experience is enhancing your life, spirit and relationship with the Lord.

 Tips on Reading the Bible Daily